github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 ::

-   predicate ::= annotations head optbody
+   predicate ::= qldoc? annotations head optbody

 A predicate definition adds a mapping from the predicate name and arity to the predicate declaration to the current module's declared predicate environment.